 You Should Have a Clear History with the Credit Card Issuer

-Finally, you should make sure to have a clear and clean history with the company you are applying with.
-For instance, if you had a card with Capital One, but defaulted on your payments in the past or they put out a judgement against you, it’s probably best to not apply with Capital One again.
+Finally, you should make sure to have a clear and clean history with the company you are requesting from.
+For instance, if you had a card with Capital One, but defaulted on your payments in the past or they put out a judgement against you, it’s probably best to not request from Capital One again.